pustot/PustoNoto/README.md

 ## Class 100 – Philosophy and psychology

 - 150 Psychology
+    - 153 Cognition and Memory
+        - 153.1 Learning, Memory, And Motivation
+        - 153.2 Formation and association of ideas
+        - 153.8 Decision Making And Persuasion
     - 155 Developmental and Differential Psychology

 ## Class 200 – Religion